-Should you include part-time or temporary work on your resume?
+When and how should you list part-time or temporary work on your resume?
 There's no one answer to that question since it depends on the work itself and the role you want now.

-How to Decide What to List on Your Resume
+How to Decide What Jobs to List on Your Resume

 Here are a few things to consider before adding part-time or temporary work to your resume: